Disco Chess vs ChessPecker: Two Takes on the Woodpecker Method

 • Both Disco Chess and ChessPecker implement the Woodpecker Method for chess tactics training with cycle-based repetition.

-• Disco Chess is completely free with curated puzzle sets.
+• Disco Chess offers 170+ curated sets (themed + mixed) across 5 skill levels, all themes free.
 ChessPecker uses a freemium model ($4.99/month for full access).

 • ChessPecker lets you create custom puzzle sets by ELO and theme.
-Disco Chess provides pre-built sets optimized for different skill levels.
+Disco Chess provides pre-built sets organized by theme and skill level.

-• ChessPecker's free tier is limited: 3 sets max, 100 puzzles per set, 5 themes.
-Disco Chess has no such limits.
+• ChessPecker's free tier is limited: 3 sets, 100 puzzles, 5 themes, 3-8 cycles.
+Disco Chess has unlimited cycles and all 18 themes free.

 Two Apps, Same Method